Magic: The Gathering: Production and marketing

 many of them with variant editions, artwork, or layouts, and 600–1000 new ones are added each year.
-The first Magic cards were printed exclusively in English, but current sets are also printed in Simplified Chinese, Traditional Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
+The first Magic cards were printed exclusively in English, but current sets are also printed in Traditional Chinese, French, German, Italian, Japanese, Korean, Russian, and Spanish.

 The overwhelming majority of Magic cards are issued and marketed in the form of sets.
 For the majority of its history there were two types: the Core Set and the themed expansion sets.
 Under Wizards of the Coast's current production and marketing scheme, a new set is released quarterly.
 The majority of cards are sold in booster packs, which contain fifteen cards normally divided into four rarities, which can be differentiated by the color of the expansion symbol.
+(Note: For cards released prior to Exodus, rarities must be checked against an external cardlist or database, as all expansion symbols were black.)
 A fifteen-card booster pack will typically contain one rare (gold), three uncommons (silver), ten commons (black), and one basic land (colored black, as commons).
 Sets prior to Shards of Alara contained eleven commons instead of a basic land.
 Shards of Alara also debuted mythic rares (red-orange), which replace one in eight rare cards on average.
 There are also premium versions of every card with holographic foil, randomly inserted into some boosters in place of a common, which replace about one in seventy cards.